-Analysis | The Redskins’ top 10 draft picks under Dan Snyder over the past 20 years
+Analysis | Redskins’ top 10 draft picks under Daniel Snyder over the past 20 years

 First-round pick in 2005 (25th overall)

-35 AV in first four years, 14 more than expected
+35 AV in first four years (14 more than expected)

 The Redskins selected Campbell out of Auburn one pick after the Green Bay Packers drafted fellow quarterback Aaron Rodgers.
-He never won more than eight games as a starter during his four years in Washington, and he watched Todd Collins lead Washington to a wild-card berth after getting injured late in the 2007 season.
-In 2009, his final year with the Redskins before being traded to Oakland, Campbell threw for a career-high 3,613 yards, 20 touchdowns and 15 interceptions.
+He never won more than eight games as a starter during his four years with Washington, and after getting injured late in the 2007 season, watched as Todd Collins led Washington to a playoff berth.
+In 2009, his final year with the Redskins before being traded to Oakland, Campbell threw for a career-high 3,618 yards, 20 touchdowns and 15 interceptions.

 2. Derrick Dockery